camunda/camunda-docs/versioned_docs/version-1.3/self-managed/zeebe-deployment/configuration/configuration.md

 ## Logging

 Zeebe uses Log4j2 framework for logging.
-In the distribution and the docker image, find the default log configuration file in `config/log4j2.xml`.
+In the distribution and the Docker image, find the default log configuration file in `config/log4j2.xml`.

 ### Google Stackdriver (JSON) logging